sabinem/python-articles/index.md

 # Python Articles

-I wrote some articles about Python: my most successful ones were those, where I combined an article with a Prezi presentation.
+Here you can find some articles about Python, that I wrote.
+My most successful ones were those, where I combined the article with a **Prezi presentation**.
 So below you can find a list of those articles.

 ## Python Articles with Prezis
 - 07/2016: [Understanding Generators in Python](python/generators/python_generators.md)